isomerpages/imda-codesg/_infocomm-media-clubs-cca/LEARN: Tech and Media Courses/Overview.md

 LEARN covers two training modes:

 **LEARN Roadmaps**
 <br>These broad-based courses are held during CCA hours at the school’s premises.
 Teachers-in-charge will choose the courses suitable for their Clubs and apply to IMDA.
-This [Info Kit](https://go.gov.sg/learn-roadmaps-infokit22-23) will cover the application process and the course offerings for LEARN Roadmap in 2023.
+This [infokit](https://go.gov.sg/learn-roadmaps-infokit24) will cover the application process and the course offerings for LEARN Roadmaps in 2024.

-**LEARN Bootcamps & Accelerators**
+**LEARN Bootcamps &amp; Accelerators**
 <br>These fast-tracked industry-backed learning courses are held outside of school curriculum hours, at external premises.